 When To Hit A Volley In Tennis

-After volleying, players will often remain near the net to try to finish off the point from the there.
+After volleying, players will often remain near the net to try to finish off the point from there.

 The two most common situations where a volley is a very effective shot are: